Consensys/doc.goquorum/docs/Reference/FAQ.md

 ??? question "I thought there were no forks in a Raft-based blockchain.
 What's the deal with "speculative minting"?"
     "Speculative chains" are not forks in the blockchain.
 They represent a series ("chain") of blocks that have been sent through Raft, after which each of the blocks may or may not actually end up being included in *the blockchain*.

 ??? question "Can transactions be reversed?
-Since raft log entries can be disregarded as "no-ops", does this imply transaction reversal?"
+Since Raft log entries can be disregarded as _no-ops_, does this imply transaction reversal?"
-    No. When a Raft log entry containing a new block is disregarded as a "no-op", its transactions will remain in the transaction pool, and so they will be included in a future block in the chain.
+    No. When a Raft log entry containing a new block is disregarded as a _no-op_, its transactions will remain in the transaction pool, and so they will be included in a future block in the chain.

 ??? question "What's the deal with the block timestamp being stored in nanoseconds (instead of seconds, like other consensus mechanisms)?"
-    With raft-based consensus we can produce far more than one block per second, which vanilla Ethereum implicitly disallows (as the default timestamp resolution is in seconds and every block must have a timestamp greater than its parent).
+    With Raft-based consensus we can produce far more than one block per second, which vanilla Ethereum implicitly disallows (as the default timestamp resolution is in seconds and every block must have a timestamp greater than its parent).
 For Raft, we store the timestamp in nanoseconds and ensure it is incremented by at least 1 nanosecond per block.

 ??? question "Why do I see "Error: Number can only safely store up to 53 bits" when using web3js with Raft?"
     As mentioned above, Raft stores the timestamp in nanoseconds, so it is too large to be held as a number in JavaScript.